LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 1. Internal Load Balancer for each service: Health checks handled by LB.
 Simple and easy.
 But cost is more
 2. Shared Internal Load Balancer; Seperate Traget Groups and use path based routing
 3. CloudMap.
 Service Domains mapped in CloudMap.
 Maintain end point information in cloudMap.
 Map domain names.
 Suitable in aws vpc mode.
 Can cause DNS cache/stale issues.
-No Health checks.Application need to handle connection failures.
+No Health checks.
+Application need to handle connection failures.
 4. AppMesh.
 Dont use a LB.
 Each container use an envoy side-car container.
 So a container only talks to its envoy.
 Envoy fwds request to another service's envoy.
 Envoys are controlled by App Mesh.
 Service Discovery + Load Balancing.
 Extremely low latency.
 AppMesh use CloudMap and delivers mapping to services.
 SideCar perform health checks.
 Service Discovery + LB functionalities.
 Extremely low latency.
 Allows mTLS auth.

 Maintaining Transport Layer Security All the Way to Your Container: Using the Network Load Balancer with Amazon ECS .